Ollie Kensdale

-Oliver James Kensdale (born 24 April 2000) is an English footballer who plays as a centre-back or central midfielder for Southend United.
+Oliver James Kensdale (born 20 April 2000) is an English footballer.
+He plays as a centre-back or central midfielder for Barnet.

 Kensdale joined Colchester United's Development Centre at the age of seven and progressed to the club's Academy two years later.
 He was taken on as a scholar in 2016 and had his first experience of men's football on loan at Maldon & Tiptree in late 2017.
 He rejoined the club on loan in March 2018 and then early in the 2018–19 season prior to making his first-team debut for Colchester in November 2018.
 He joined Bath City on loan in October 2019, and Braintree Town on loan in October 2020.